Voronenko/lamp-kitchen/README.md

 Q: I still want to issue vagrant commands as previously?

-A: vagrant.cmd in the project root efficiently passes your commands to vagrant.
+A: vgrant.cmd in the project root efficiently passes your commands to vagrant.

 Q: I still want my VagrantFile in project root, because I want to commit it into my source control